GET READY TO VOTE

 -

-Ohio's top lawyer who protects consumers from scams and enforces state laws.
+Ohio's top lawyer, whose job is to protect consumers from scams and enforce state laws.

 -